EmergentMind/nix-config/docs/remotebootstrap.md

 3. Execute a script from the source host that will:

     1. Generate target host hardware-configuration and add to nix-config
-    2. Remotely install NixOS using the minimal, installer flake
+    2. Remotely install NixOS using the minimal flake
     3. Generate an age key for the host to access nix-secrets during full rebuild below
     4. Re-encrypt nix-secrets with the new key
     5. Push the nix-secrets changes to our private repository